DataDog/dd-agent/tests/README.md

 Third parties softwares are not build from source, instead it uses [pre-installed programs](http://www.appveyor.com/docs/installed-software#services-and-databases).

 Appveyor is caching gems & pywin32 exe (needed for WMI), there is no custom caching.

-To add a new flavour, append the flavor to the comma-separated list of `FLAVORS` to [appveyor.yml](../appveyor.yml).

-# Add an integration test

-Please read first the [integration test description](#integration-tests).

-It's really straightforward if the integration you want to add can be easily installed from source.
-Otherwise, it might be more complicated.

-Copy `ci/skeleton.rb` in `ci/flavor.rb` (`flavor` being the name of your check).
-Then you can follow the example of `ci/lighttpd.rb` to see how to install your `flavor` and configure it.

-All configuration files needed for the ci to run should be in `ci/resources/flavor/`, and then before the test run copied to the right directory (generally `$INTEGRATIONS_DIR/flavor_version`). `$VOLATILE_DIR` should receive all temporary files (such as pid file, data files, ...), and `$INTEGRATIONS_DIR/flavor_version` should contain the program once compiled, ready to be cached and speed up the build on Travis.

-Then add your `flavor` in [Rakefile](../Rakefile) (`require ./ci/flavor`).

-You can test it by runnnig `rake ci:run[flavor]`.